LucidBlue/ros-to-minecraft/README.md

 simple demo linking ROS to Spock (an open-source Python implementation of the Minecraft protocol)

-*warning* this document is out of date. will be updated soon!
+*warning* development has moved to OC2MC/opencog-to-minecraft!
+Most likely no further updates will be made to this repository

 Dependencies: